 The battery, covered by the manufacturer for 8 years/120,000 km, comes with preheating and insulation function, which allows it to be charged safely and efficiently at low temperatures.
 The battery pack is pre-started to warm up and maintain the temperature at 20-25° C to achieve low-temperature charging efficiency.

-The Mini EV’s battery has passed 16 safety tests such as overcharge, over-discharge, overtemperature, short circuit, fire, seawater immersion, simulated collision, etc. Under the extreme cold and high temperatures of -25 to 45 ° C, the vehicle has completed 28 tests over 300,000 kilometers.
+The Mini EV’s battery has passed 16 safety tests such as overcharge, over-discharge, overtemperature, short circuit, fire, seawater immersion, simulated collision, etc. Under the extreme cold and high temperatures of -25 to 45 ° C, the vehicle has completed 28 tests over 300,000 kilometres.
 The battery is IP68-rated for dust and water resistance.
 The vehicle comes with an intelligent battery management system that can monitor the battery status in real-time.
 It can be charged using a 220V three-pin plug at a household and is equipped with a high-efficiency charging gun with easy storage.

 Wuling Mini EV specifications

 |Battery capacity (kWh)||13.8 & 9.2|

 |NEDC Range (km)||170 (13.8 kWh) & 120 (9.2 kWh)|

 In August 2020, SAIC’s Wuling said in a post on its Weibo account that it received more than 50,000 orders for and sold 15,000 units of the MINI EV in China 20 days since the vehicle’s launch.
 Before the launch, nearly 30,000 people had reserved the Wuling Mini EV in China, as per reports in local news outlets, so interest in this car was high even before its introduction.